RMHogervorst/cleancode/_posts/blog/2018-01-29-moving-parts-of-a-map-in-a-gif.md

 * [larger githubproject - floating friesland](https://github.com/RMHogervorst/floating_friesland/)
 * [stackoverflow answer that helped me make the gif ](https://stackoverflow.com/questions/48344609/pipe-ggplot2-result-into-1-magick-object)
 * [palleti package: making your own color pallete](https://edwinth.github.io/blog/paletti)

+I tried to edit this post on github on my mobile phone, boy, that does not work at all!